Meeting Braille Authority Standards: Why Braillo Quality Matters

 For the reader, consistency is critical.
 Whether reading a textbook, manual, or public document, braille must be uniform and legible.
 Poor quality braille can reduce readability and slow comprehension.

-With interpoint braille (printing on both sides of the page), precision is especially important.
+With interpoint braille, where both sides of the page are used, precision becomes even more important.
 Improper alignment or spacing can interfere with readability, particularly in complex content such as technical materials, mathematics, and music.

 Conclusion: A Measurable Standard

 Braille quality is not subjective—it is defined by measurable standards.
-Consistently meeting the 0.46 mm minimum dot height across every page is essential to producing quality braille.
+Consistently meeting the 0.46 mm minimum dot height across every page is essential to producing readable braille.